vanviegen/olmdb/README.md

 **Parameters:**

-- `transactionId: number` - The ID of the transaction to commit
+- `transactionId` - The ID of the transaction to commit

 **Returns:** true if committed immediately (read-only transaction), false if queued for async commit